CarmenPopoviciu/protractor-styleguide/README.md

   });
 ```

-Now, the fact that we are declaring the question/answer/button elements in each spec, is of course pretty inconvenient
+Now, the fact that we are declaring the question/answer/button elements in each spec, adds a lot of duplicate code to our
-and wasteful.
-Instead of having this duplicate code throughout all our tests, let's be a little smarter than that and
-refactor them to the following:
+tests, and as we all know, duplicate code means we're doing something not quite right.
+Let's fix that!

 ```javascript
   /* grandfatherSpec.js */